Wastewater parameters

 Every day, in all wastewater treatment plants, thousands of people perform analyses on wastewater parameters.
 These are indicators of water pollution and are used particularly to ensure compliance of wastewater with local standards.

-Parameters to be analyzed in wastewater
+Parameters to Analyze in Wastewater

 -